zhanziyang/vue-croppa/README.md

 - default: `false`

 #### disable-click-to-choose
-Disables the default "click to choose an image" user interaction.
+Disables the default "click to choose a file" ("tab" on mobile) user interaction.
 You can instead trigger the file chooser window programmatically by "drag and drop" functionality or invoking `chooseFile()` method.
 - type: `boolean`
 - default: `false`